Tumours of the posterior fossa in children can be remembered using the mnemonic:

 Parapharyngeal abscesses are deep neck abscesses involving the parapharyngeal space.
 It is a serious medical condition, potentially fatal, and requires prompt diagnosis treatment.

-A person of any age can develop a parapharyngeal abscess but it is most commonly seen in children and...
+A person of any age can develop a parapharyngeal abscess, but it is most commonly seen in children an...

 The parapharyngeal space is one of the seven deep compartments of the head and neck.
 It consists largely of fatty areolar tissue and contains branches of the trigeminal nerve as well as deep vessels.